yesman82/shariff/README.md

-# THIS IS A FORK FOR THE i12 GmbH

 # Shariff – Give Social Media Buttons Some Privacy

 Shariff enables website users to share their favorite content without compromising their privacy.
 [Demo](http://heiseonline.github.io/shariff/)